-As a standard, mainstream imaging modality, radiography is commonly used for diagnosing conditions and for pre-purchase examinations.
-Radiographs show cracks, fractures or other issues in hard tissue and the digital x-rays can be manipulated for a more accurate reading.
-Digital radiographs may be taken at the barn or at the clinic.
-Palm Beach Equine Clinic radiographs are assessed by the board certified radiologist who will submit a final report to the client within two business days.
+As an essential imaging modality, radiography is commonly used for diagnoses and for pre-purchase examinations.
+Radiographs show cracks, fractures, or other issues in hard tissue and the digital x-rays can be manipulated for a more accurate reading.
+Digital radiographs may be taken at the barn or at the clinic and are assessed by our board-certified radiologist.

-An endoscope is an instrument that allows veterinarians to look inside the body by being inserted through a natural opening or incision.
-A tiny video camera on the endoscope allows an in-depth view of internal structures such as the upper and lower respiratory track, gastrointestinal and urinary tracts as well as the cervix and uterus of mares.
+An endoscope is an instrument that allows veterinarians an in-depth look inside the body through inserted of a tiny camera through a natural opening or incision.
+Endoscopes are commonly used to examine internal structures such as the upper and lower respiratory track, gastrointestinal and urinary tracts as well as the cervix and uterus of mares.